 Simply switch to Prototype in the Properties Panel and start creating paths and interactions.

 You can reuse Master Components by creating Instances.
-You can also make such components out of all UI elements like colors, blocks, buttons, shapes, and landing pages as separate components.
+You can also make these components out of UI elements like colors, blocks, buttons, shapes, and landing pages as separate components.

 In order to create Instance Components, choose the Master Component, hold the hotkey (Alt or D for Windows and Mac OS respectively), drag the instance from the component and copypaste it to another location if necessary.